Welcome to Radically Rural 2021!

 Building Trust: Measures to secure faith in local journalism

-Mayer, director for Trusting News, founded Trusting News in 2016; she leads a panel discussion on the ways and means local journalists can improve bonds with readers and confidence in the news they produce, all leading to a more trusting readership.
+Joy Mayer, director for Trusting News, founded the organization in 2016.
+She leads a panel discussion on the ways and means local journalists can improve bonds with readers and build confidence in the news they produce, all leading to a more trusting readership.

 Funding News: Media organizations successfully find philanthropic help for their missions